The Joy of Giving and Receiving

 Coincided with the affair is the Poster Making contest with the same theme.
 Philip Julius Liboon and Gideon Cesar Balana bagged the 1st Prize while Hameeda Cadalay and Jeffrey Torres bagged 2nd and 3rd Place respectively.

 All participants of the poster-making contest did not go home empty handed because of the gift packs presented by Century Tuna and Psalmstre-New Placenta.
-Foods and certificate were given to all students and participants of the seminar before it ended.

 The project was in cooperation of SJHNS-SHMHS Batch ’84 and in collaboration with Bright Light for Life Club of SJNHS and Values and Guidance Department of San Juan National High School.
 Century Tuna and Psalmstre-New Placenta are the main sponsors of the highly appreciated event.